alanlw/solipsism/GameDesignDoc.md

 - Players will begin with three lives, which will be stored in a variable in the GamePlay class.
 Players will also have a finite number of hit points.
 Once hit points are depleted, the player will lose a life.

+- Players die when they run out of lives.
+They will then have to restart the game if they want to try to get a better score.

 ###User Interface